Want to know how to effectively share your blog across the internet? I got you.

 Now we’ve gone through the three major social media platforms, I’ll move on to my number one traffic referral source: Pinterest.

 Pinterest is amazing.
 I love curating my boards, reading other blog posts from there, and finding DIY’s and recipes to try.
 When pinning your blog posts, sometimes a pin will randomly go viral (it’s happened to me twice!), causing a huge surge of traffic.
-I didn’t have much of a Pinterest strategy, but after investing in Brighter Craft’s Ultimate Pinterest Guide*, I’ve been implementing new methods to grow my Pinterest account.
-Emily’s guide is brilliant, you can see my results below!
+I didn’t have much of a Pinterest strategy, but after investing in Big Pin Energy: the Ultimate Pinterest Guide*, I’ve been implementing new methods to grow my Pinterest account.
+This guide is brilliant, you can see my results below!

 The main thing you need to know about Pinterest is that it is a visual search engine.
 SEO is important, so make sure to use relevant keywords in your titles and descriptions, hashtags, and alt-tags on your images.